 A gated copy of his paper on micro-aggressions, entitled “Microaggressions: Strong claims, inadequate evidence” is here.

 And it is summarized in this blog post by Musa Al-Gharbi.

-His paper on the Goldwater rule is still in press.
+His paper on the Goldwater is here.

 “One big criticism concerns the nature of the construct of micro-aggressions itself.
 Do we understand what it is?
 And one of the points I raise is that even though there’s something there, it’s so vague and so nebulous, it could, in principle, include almost anything that could offend almost anyone.
 And I think that’s part of the problem.
 It lends itself to too much abuse, too much misunderstanding.“